How and When to Pay the IRS If You Owe Taxes

-You've finished your tax return only to realize that you owe money to the Internal Revenue Service.
-Having a balance due to the IRS is never welcome news, but you have some options for paying what you owe—even if it is more than the cash you currently have on hand.
+You've finished your tax return only to realize that you owe the Internal Revenue Service (IRS).
+Finding out you owe a tax balance to the IRS is never welcome news, but you have some options for paying what you owe—even if it's more than the cash you currently have on hand.

 First, File an Extension

 Don't take that completed tax return and your debt to the IRS at face value, at least not if you prepared it yourself.
-You can get an automatic extension of six more months to file by submitting Form 4868 to the IRS.
-This gives you 180 additional days to thoroughly review your return.
+You can get an extension to file by submitting Form 4868 to the IRS.
+This gives you until October 15 to thoroughly review your return.

-But there's a caveat.
+The goal is to reduce your preliminary tax debt if at all possible, but there's a caveat.
 Ideally, you should pay your entire tax balance at the time you submit Form 4868 based on what you think you owe.
-Otherwise, you are likely to accrue interest and penalties on any unpaid balance.
+Otherwise, you're likely to accrue interest and penalties on any unpaid balance.

 Meet the Deadline

-The important thing is getting Form 4868 to the IRS on or before the tax filing deadline, which is Tuesday, April 17 in 2019.
-The IRS charges a late filing penalty, a late payment penalty, and interest on any unpaid balances owed if you do not file your return or the extension on time and if you fail to pay on time.
+The agency will charge a late filing penalty, a late payment penalty, and interest on any unpaid balance you owe if you don't file your return or an extension on time and if you fail to pay on time.